jacamo-lang/jacamo/demos/integration/dummyag-nodered-mqtt/readme.md

 ![MQTT](figures/mqtt1.png)

-When you click on *Publish*, a message is shown in Bob console:
+When you click on *Publish*, Bob prints out a message:

 ```
 mas_1      | [bob] New message: test_msg_1
 mas_1      | [bob] Source: dmqtt
 ```

-In the MQTT web page you will notice:
+and sends back a message to `dmqtt` that can be noticed in the topic _mqtt/jacamo/me_:

 ![MQTT](figures/mqtt5.png)